-Vitamin A's impressive benefits are backed by science (for example) - somewhat of a rarity in the skin care world!
+Vitamin A's impressive benefits are backed by science (for example) - a rarity in the skin care world!

-Here is what makes it a wonder ingredient and why you want to be using it:
+Here is what makes it a wonder ingredient:

 Retinoids are the derivatives of Vitamin A (in science speak = chemical compounds).

-Retinoic Acid is the active form of Vitamin A - the one that has a direct biological effect on skin (in other words, this is the form that makes all the difference!)
+Retinoic Acid is the active form of Vitamin A - the one that has a direct biological effect on skin (this is the form that makes all the difference!)

-Fortunately, the following forms of Vitamin A exist so we can get the same benefits with less side effects, and no prescription:
+Fortunately the following forms of Vitamin A for skin exist so we can get the same benefits with less side effects - and no prescription:

 Retinol applied to skin >>> transforms into Retinoic Acid